fivetran/dbt_workday/DECISIONLOG.md

 * Transactions can be future-dated.
 The most common case is an employee being hired for a future date beyond the current date, so an incremental run will pick up numerous records in the future, leading to potential duplications down the road for an employee's records.
 * There are additional cases where an employee's record can be updated in the past beyond a common incremental window.

-For this reason, we will recommend users utilize the `--full-refresh` method to grab records to maintain accuracy.
-So we recommend that you optimize your refresh strategy when using this package to reduce warehouse load and minimize costs.

 We welcome all attempts to optimize this strategy though, and would be open to enhancements to the package!

 ## Why we kept the worker position organization history model separate from the employee daily history model